knaw-huc/data-envelopes/help_documentation.md

 * Annotator description - This contains a short description of each annotator group.
 E.g. 'Dutch History Experts', 'Crowdsourced laypersons'.
 * Annotation Type - this is filled in for each different type of annotation performed.
   * Task type - a summary of the task type.
-Include links if available.
+Include any links.
 Ideally connect to some existing taxonomy: survey, video annotation, text annotation, image annotation, etc
   * Number of unique annotators
   * Average number of Annotations per Annotator
   * Expertise of annotators - for example, 'archival and historical knowledge and reading and understanding historical Dutch' or 'None'